The Scheme will accept applications starting from 8 July 2022, and the application period will end on 30 November 2022.

 Answer: This Scheme aims to support schools to promote e-reading.
 If a Smart Book Cabinet (or other similar device) is for distributing e-books, its cost can be included in “Category A – E-Readers”.
 If a Smart Book Cabinet only provides physical books, the relevant expenses are not within the scope of funding in this Scheme.

 Answer: We do not impose restriction on the brand and model of the reading devices.
 Expenditures on tablets can be included in Category A “E-Readers”.
 However, we believe there are other e-Readers in the market that can achieve similar objectives at a much lower cost, and hence can maximize the outcome of the funding and benefit more students.
 Schools should ensure optimal use and cost-effectiveness of the donation.
-When purchasing e-Readers, schools are recommended to benchmark the price of popular e-Readers in the market (such as Kindle, Kobo, and HyRead).
+When purchasing e-Readers, schools are recommended to benchmark the price of popular e-Readers in the market.
 Their prices range from HK$600 to HK$2,000, and these devices should have already included the basic functionality of e-reading.
 In addition, when vetting an application, we will consider the number of expected beneficiaries, whether the proposed reading device is mainly used for reading and whether the price is comparable to the market.

 Question 30: Does this Scheme support the shipping cost incurred when purchasing e-Readers?